tornike/Virtual-Local-Network/README.md

 Configuration file is read only ones by vlnd, at startup, so in order for configuration changes to take effect you must restart `vlnd` service.

+For traffic vln uses udp ephemeral ports, so firewall shouldn't be blocking them.